jeffdennis.jpg

 Maximum rear tire width of 10.5W

-No sheet metal or tunnel ram intakes allowed
+No sheet metal intakes allowed

 No electronics